On being kicked out: Democratic governance of SA Schools is a myth.

 There are of course several issues arising from this school engagement.
 Linguistic discrimination in Cape Flats schools (often for Afrikaans or isiXhosa leaners) is obviously an important concern.
 Moreover, on the Cape Flats, Afrikaans often functions as a signifier for class position, so there are parallels between the fortressing of former Whites-only schools through admissions policies like feeder zones or fee based mechanisms, and the fortressing (or transitioning) of English medium schools through push-out strategies such as controlling the language of teaching and learning and not making any effort to accommodate other linguistic capacities of students (an example of what Angela Valenzeula might describe as ‘subtractive schooling’).

-Schools who ‘play the game’
+Schools that ‘play the game’

 Why would schools do this?
 All schools operate within the field of education and have to operate by the rules of the game.
 In the game of schooling, school success is not measured on inclusivity but on keeping results high.
 In such a game, schools will do whatever it takes to maintain high matric pass rates.
 Strategies schools often adopt is selecting only the top students for entrance into Grade 8 and setting difficult Grade 11 exams designed to prevent students from entering matric and interfering with the matric results.
 Schools might also make concerted efforts to expel students (push-out), passing students onto other schools in the community in order to keep their own results high.
 Linguistic discrimination is however a more subtle but also more violent strategy because it targets an entire group of students, many of whom might reside in the housing projects designed under Apartheid.